 The King's Scholar Program in Western Thought and Civilization (WTC) adopts an integrated and interdisciplinary approach to Western thought and civilization by engaging students in critical and experiential study of the relationship of literary, artistic and intellectual expressions to the material conditions, structures and processes of historical change.
 Students will participate in experiential learning that engages them with musical compositions, works of art, virtual scientific experiments and extracurricular activities, including local and, where feasible, international initiatives facilitated through King's University College.

 The King's Scholar program in WTC is course-based but with a strong independent research concentration.
 The small, intensive, seminar based classes retain Western's Scholar's Electives focus on an individual research experience by participating in the unique pedagogy that defines the King's Scholar.
-The 20-student cap on each of the King's Scholar courses ensures that students participate in learning skills exercises and develop independent thought.
-As well, the careful preparation and submission of an Independent Research Project (IRP) is at the core of each course, and in the final year (4901F/G/Z), this IRP (in the form of a conference paper) will be presented at a one-day conference for the public.
-Drawing directly from the classic and scholastic traditions favouring rigorous analysis and dialectical reasoning, the King's Scholar program is informed by a pedagogy – Eloquentia Perfecta - cultivating practical types of training, including public speaking, logical argument and critical composition, and thinking in an interdisciplinary model.
+The small class size in each of the King's Scholar course promotes student participation in learning skills exercises and development of independent thought.
+Careful preparation and submission of an Independent Research Project (IRP) is at the core of each course.
+Drawing directly from the classic and scholastic traditions favouring rigorous analysis and dialectical reasoning, the King's Scholar program is informed by a signature pedagogy – Eloquentia Perfecta - cultivating practical types of training, including public speaking, logical argument and critical composition, and thinking in an interdisciplinary model.
 In this manner, students acquire essential, practical, and applied knowledge and skills to contribute to problem-solving and ethical decision-making in a globally conceived world.